18+ RV Patio and Campsite Decorating Ideas

 1. Get an outdoor rug.

-An outdoor rug is an expensive easy way to set the vibe of your patio.
+An outdoor rug is an inexpensive way to set the vibe of your patio.
 Available in endless styles and colors, you can find the perfect rug for you.

 Plus if your campsite doesn’t have a patio area, outdoor rugs are great to throw down on top of gravel, sand, grass, or dirt to create an even surface and keep you from tracking so much mud or sand into your RV.